deepikakoduri/express-post-test-server/README.md

 ```
 npm install

+node index.js -p <http-portno>

-node index.js -p <portno>
+node index.js -p <http-portno> -s <https-port> -k <private-key> -c <certficate>

-if port is not defined 8080 is used.
+if port is not defined 8080 is used for http and 8081 for https

 ```